LeandroNicolas97/sofleZMK/README.md

 # sofleZMK
-This is configuration  by keyboard sofle RGB
+This is the configuration of the keyboard sofle RGB